hcheung01/virtual_world/README.md

 * Freedom of movement with keyboard controls

 ## Important
-To run locally, please:
+This game was created with `Python-3.7.3` To run locally, please:

 1. `git clone https://github.com/hcheung01/virtual_world.git`
 2. `cd into directory`
-3. `pip install -r requirements.txt`
+3. `pip3 install -r requirements.txt`

 ## How to play
 To start game